A Guide to Swiss Etiquette for International Students

 Switzerland is a very civilized nation, and the Swiss people are keen on practicing their social norms.
 As such, you certainly don’t want to commit a cultural faux pas and offend the Swiss locals.

-Once you study and live in Switzerland, it is a must to be in your most polite self.
+Once you live and study in Switzerland, it is a must to be in your most polite self.
 Follow and respect their cultural customs and traditions.
 Here is a guide to social etiquette in Switzerland that you should note to appear as a well-mannered individual:

 Meeting